twitocode/Tantalum/content/Books/Leviathan Wakes.md

 	- Earther
 	- Dies Later
 	- Irrelevant to the story for the most part
-- Miller
-	- Belter
-	- who is julie to miller?
-	- First Half
-		- Works for an Earther company at first
-		-
-	- Second Half
-		- Sacrifices himself to save Earth

-		  Chapter 14 - really interested in finding julie
-		- Chapter 16 - very determined and mars and belt might start ifghting each other
-			- told he is not the best at his job by dawes
 - Fred Johnson
 - Anderson Dawes
 - Julie Mao